The site works in a test mode

 Lebarde Resort

-The area around the lakes makes an ideal spot for camping at the end of your first day.
+The area around the lakes makes an ideal spot for camping at the end of your first hiking day.

 Askhi Limestone Massif